 Some NH towns have traditional "Town & School District Meetings".
-Voters come on 1 day to discuss AND VOTE on all articles on a Town and or School District warrant.
+Voters come on one day to discuss AND VOTE on all articles on a Town and or School District warrant.
 AND elect officials.
 If you do not come on the day of that meeting, you do not get to vote.
 Period.

 Other towns have what was called Senate Bill 2 (SB2).
 It divides "Town & School District Meetings" into two sessions.
 At Session 1 (commonly referred to as the "Deliberative Session"), voters discuss and debate articles.
 Numbers can be changed up or down, but the law restricts changing "the subject matter" of the article.